dkuratowski/sytesbook-wpwedding-deploy/docs/deploy-to-aws-lightsail.md

 * Follow instructions in the terminal

 ## Create WordPress databases
+* Generate a new random password (64 characters recommended).
+In order not to mass up the .env files prefer to use only the following characters: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789-+*/=_@&%?`
 * Connect to DB as root: `mysql`
 * Create new database for environment `{env}`: `CREATE DATABASE db_wedding_{env}_sytesbook;`
 * Create user for the new database: `CREATE USER usr_wedding_{env}_sytesbook@localhost IDENTIFIED BY RANDOM PASSWORD;`